skip to main content

 Transitional Kindergarten (TK) & Kindergarten

 Transitional Kindergarten, often referred to as TK, is a free public school program for 4-year-olds who turn 5 between Sept.
 2 and Dec.
 2. It is essentially designed to be a bridge between preschool and kindergarten.
 Transitional Kindergarten is intended to help build a strong learning foundation and prepare children for kindergarten with literacy skills, such as identifying letters and sounds, and more advanced math skills, such as counting objects and completing word problems.
-TK also helps develop skills like remembering the rules and controlling impulses.
+TK also helps develop self-regulation skills like remembering the rules and controlling impulses.

 Triple P : Positive Parenting Program